-The evidence for other techniques such as Aquablation, Rezum, balloon dilation, cryoablation, et al consists of RCTs, meta-analyses, single arm prospective studies, and comparative trials.
-Most studies are small and do not have long term data.
-One industry sponsored RCT for Rezum with results to 4 years shows promising results, but additional long term and well-designed randomized controlled studies are needed.
+The evidence for other techniques such as Aquablation, Rezum, balloon dilation, cryoablation, et al consists of RCTs, meta-analyses, single-arm prospective studies, and comparative trials.
+Most studies are small and do not have long-term data.
+One industry-sponsored RCT for Rezum with results to 4 years shows promising results, but additional long-term and well-designed randomized controlled studies are needed.
 Additionally, there is a lack of comparison of these procedures to TURP.
-The evidence is insufficient to determine the effects of these procedures on net health outcome.
+The evidence is insufficient to determine the effects of these procedures on net health outcomes.

-For individuals who have BPH and lower urinary tract symptoms (LUTS) who receive transurethral water vapor thermal therapy, the evidence includes one 3-month, sham-controlled, randomized trial of 197 patients with a 5-year uncontrolled follow-up phase.
+For individuals who have benign prostatic hypertrophy (BPH) and lower urinary tract symptoms (LUTS) who receive transurethral water vapor thermal therapy, the evidence includes one 3-month, sham-controlled, randomized trial of 197 patients with a 5-year uncontrolled follow-up phase and 1 multicenter, prospective, single-arm study.
 The outcomes of interest are symptoms, functional outcomes, quality of life, and treatment-related morbidity.
 At 3 months, LUTS improved more in the intervention group compared to the sham procedure.
 No adverse effects on erectile or ejaculatory function were observed, and improvements were sustained through 5 years of follow-up.
-The evidence is limited by the small sample size, short-term duration, lack of blinding of longer-term outcomes, and lack of comparison to alternative treatments such as TURP.
+The evidence is limited by the small sample size, lack of blinding of longer-term outcomes, and lack of comparison to alternative treatments such as transurethral resection of prostate (TURP).
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.

-For individuals who have BPH and LUTS who receive aquablation, the evidence includes a single noninferiority randomized controlled trial (RCT) of aquablation compared to TURP in 187 patients with 3 years of follow-up.
+For individuals who have BPH and LUTS who receive aquablation, the evidence includes a single noninferiority randomized controlled trial (RCT) of aquablation compared to TURP in 187 patients with 5 years of follow-up and several multicenter, prospective, single-arm studies.
 The outcomes of interest are symptoms, functional outcomes, quality of life, and treatment-related morbidity.
 The primary efficacy endpoint was the difference between groups in the change in International Prostate Symptom Score (IPSS) at 6 months, and the primary safety endpoint was the development of Clavien-Dindo persistent grade 1, or 2 or higher operative complications at 3 months.
-At 6 months, mean IPSS decreased from baseline by 16.9 points for aquablation and 15.1 points for TURP (mean difference 1.8 points; p<.0001 for noninferiority and p=.1347 for superiority).
-The primary safety endpoint rate was lower in the aquablation group compared to the TURP group (26% vs. 42%, p=.0149).
+At 6 months, mean IPSS decreased from baseline by 16.9 points for aquablation and 15.1 points for TURP (mean difference, 1.8 points; p<.0001 for noninferiority and p=.1347 for superiority).
+The primary safety endpoint rate was lower in the aquablation group compared to the TURP group (26% vs. 42%-; p=.0149).
 The rate of grade 2 and greater events was similar in the 2 groups (20% for aquablation and 23% for TURP; p=.3038).
-Over 3 years, improvements remained similar between groups.
-Confidence in these conclusions is reduced due to imprecision of estimates and a lack of additional supportive trials, especially with regard to comparative adverse events.
+Over 5 years, improvements remained similar between groups with no new safety signals.
+Confidence in these conclusions is reduced due to the imprecision of estimates and a lack of additional supportive trials, especially with regard to comparative adverse events.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.